 Prerequisites: NURS 7110 and NURS 7100.
 Focuses on holistic and comprehensive nursing care of multicultural adult populations utilizing current research and theoretical concepts related to health promotion and disease prevention.
-The Advanced Nursing Health Promotion Clinical Laboratory must be taken concurrently.
+Clinical experiences focus on the application of theory in a variety of settings.